JLPT Levels: A Comprehensive Guidance For You

 The passing standard is 50% of the total score!

-As written in the previous articles N5 to N3, the easy and difficult parts seem to depend on each participant.
-Some feel that the listening session is relatively easy, and vice versa.
-However, please note that the difficulty level of the JLPT N2 exam is far above the JLPT N3.
-The vocabulary used in the JLPT N2 exam will certainly be much more complicated and more diverse than the N3 vocabulary, so that even though they can pass the N3 exam, the examinee may not be able to answer the questions on the N2 exam easily.
+As written in the previous articles N5 through N3, the easy and difficult parts seem to vary from person to person.
+Some find the listening section relatively easy and vice versa.
+Please note that the JLPT N2 exam is far more difficult than the JLPT N3.
+The vocabulary used in the JLPT N2 exam will certainly be much more complicated and varied than the N3 vocabulary, so even if you pass the N3 exam, you may not be able to answer the questions on the N2 exam easily.

-According to the experience of several JLPT N2 test-takers who were able to pass the exam, it is said that the easiest part of the JLPT N2 exam is the listening session.
-They said that the listening session for the JLPT N2 exam was not as difficult as one might think.
-However, on the other hand, they think that the first session exams; kanji, vocabulary, grammar, and reading, are very difficult.
-Even to be able to answer a third of the questions in the first session was difficult.
-For this reason, those who feel this condition might be better to try to maximize scores in the listening session.
-This is because even though you can only answer a third of the questions in the kanji/vocabulary/grammar and reading sessions if you can get a very good score in the listening session, you will certainly pass the exam.
+Based on the experiences of several JLPT N2 tests-takers who were able to pass the exam, it is said that the easiest part of the JLPT N2 exam is the listening session.
+They said that the listening section of the JLPT N2 exam was not as difficult as one might think.
+However, on the other hand, they think that the first session exams; Kanji, Vocabulary, Grammar, and Reading, are very difficult.
+Even being able to answer a third of the questions in the first session was difficult.
+For this reason, those who feel this way might be better off trying to maximize their scores in the listening session.
+This is because even if you can only answer a third of the questions in the Kanji/Vocabulary/Grammar and Reading sessions if you can get a very good score in the Listening session, you will certainly pass the exam.

-The JLPT N3 exam is classified as an intermediate level, and of course a more difficult level than N4.
-The JLPT N3 exam participants are expected to have mastered about 3,500 Japanese vocabulary words, about 700 kanji letters, and have studied Japanese for approximately 500 hours.
+The JLPT N3 exam is classified as an intermediate level and is obviously a more difficult level than the N4 exam.
+JLPT N3 candidates are expected to have mastered approximately 3,500 Japanese vocabulary words and 700 Kanji characters, and to have studied Japanese for approximately 500 hours.

 • Vocabulary and Kanji in 30 minutes.